 For other devices, the solution is somewhat more complicated.
 First, you’ll have to enter

-lsmod in your terminal and press Enter to see all extra drivers your Linux kernel loads as modules.
-Find the one for the offending device and note down its name.
-Then, enter the following:
+lsmod in your terminal and press Enter to see all of the extra drivers your Linux kernel loads as modules.
+Find the one for the offending device and note down its name, then enter the following:

 The document you just opened is a blacklist of modules that shouldn’t load during boot.
 It will probably already be populated with some entries.
 Move to the end of the file and follow the same syntax to add your module to this list.
 Your entry should look like: